Using the app

 The status is one of the following values:

 • SKIPPED - The parse request was skipped because the file did not change since the previous time it was parsed.
-Whether a file is changed is indicated by its MD5 checksum.
+Whether a file is changed is determined by its MD5 checksum.

 • FAILURE_<FailureReason> - The parse request failed for the provided reason.